-As shown in Figure \ref{img:platform}, the CWB-RS processes both the content generated \emph{internally} by the users of the \emph{educationally managed social media} community, and the content recommended for them by the RSs of the \emph{external} platform to create new recommendations presented to the users through the Companion. \emph{Content Analyzers and Threat Detectors}, Figure \ref{img:cwbrs_companion}, will analyze each piece of content to evaluate the level of threat and other relevant information, such as the users’ opinions and emotions.
-This information will be used to: 1) \emph{augment and contextualize} the content provided to the users; 2) \emph{evaluate} by feeding the \emph{predictive models of users’ opinions and reactions} the future effects of different sequences of re-ranking and recommending actions; 3) \emph{select} the actions that account for the highest expected, long-term, cumulative CWB metric; 4) evaluate the current condition of the users.
+As shown in Figure \ref{img:platform}, the CWB-RS creates new recommendations presented through the Companion by processing both the content generated \emph{internally} by the members of the \emph{educationally managed social media} community and the content recommended for them by the RSs of the \emph{external} platform. \emph{Content Analyzers and Threat Detectors} (see Figure \ref{img:cwbrs_companion} and sec \ref{sec:ThreatDetection}) will analyze each piece of content to evaluate the level of threat and other relevant information for the CWB metric, such as the users’ opinions and emotions (see sec. \ref{sec:cwb_cc_cs_ce}).
+This information will be used to: 1) evaluate the current condition of the users; 2) \emph{augment and contextualize} the content provided to the users; 3) \emph{evaluate} the future effects of different sequences of content re-rankings and recommendations through predictive models of users’ conditions; 4) \emph{select} the actions that account for the highest expected, long-term, cumulative CWB metric.

-Like the pleasure and threats also the CWB in social media is crucially conditioned by users' interactions and behaviors.
-These cannot be directly modified without limiting users' engagement and freedom of speech \citep{Webb2016}.
-Therefore education plays an essential role in achieving lasting CWB.
-Thus the CWB-RS will thus have to operate similarly to a (collective) \emph{Intelligent Tutoring Systems} \citep{greer2016evaluation} aiming at \emph{CWB-RS educational objectives}\footnote{The similarities between the CWBRS and the ITS are presented in Section \ref{educational_SMcommunity}.}.

-\subsubsection{Educational directions for the CWB-RS}
+\subsection{Educational directions for the CWB-RS}